Amoria turneri: Description

 The length of the shell varies between 40 mm and 80 mm.

+Amoria turneri possesses a solid, white shell adorned with regular, relatively broad brown lines.
+These lines are oriented obliquely to the shell's axis.
+Distinct sutural spots are also present.
+The spire is smooth, conical, and terminates in an acute apex.

 Distribution

-This marine species occurs off North Australia and Northwest Australia.; in the Arafura Sea and off New Guinea.
+This marine species is endemic to Australia and occurs off Northern Territory, Queensland, Western Australia; in the Arafura Sea and off New Guinea.